seocam/seocam.github.io/01-research.md

 The *Quality Attributes* will be measured using the metrics described on the **ISO9126-3:2002** in two real integrated systems already in use: the *Software Público Brasileiro* (SPB) and *Interlegis' Colab* (IC).
 The systems were choosen because both are Open-Source and use the same integration server (called *Colab*), and one of then has with modifications directly on Colab's source code (IC) and the other uses middlewares (SPB).
 The applied metrics will result on absulute values from 0 to 1 for each subcharacteristic.
 Any score improvement will be considered for Maintainability and Portability and a loss up to 0.05 on Efficiency will be considered satisfactory.

-## Abstract

-Integration servers usually concentrates all relevante code and data to allow the integrated applications to communicate and in many cases the applications also need to be modified in order to reply to the integration server messages, increasing coupling and reducing the maintainability.
-If application servers could communicate with plugable middlewares and the middlewares could pass the messages over to the application then the application server would have no direct interaction with the application itself and with that, we expect coupling between systems to deacrease and though maintainability to increase as result.

 ## Literature